RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[Sequence recovery]] - Calculate the mutations and native recovery from Rosetta design runs.

+- [[Pocket relax|pocket-relax]] - Relax followed by full atom minimization and scoring with no PocketConstraint.
+Useful when performing pocket optimization.

 ###Non-canonical amino acids
  - [[Make rotamer library|make-rot-lib]] - Generate rotamer libraries for non-canonical amino acids.
  - [[Unfolded state energy calculator]] - Determine the baseline energy of non-canonical amino acids in the unfolded state.

-## Other
+## Other <a name="Other" />

 - [[Collection of example commandlines|commands-collection]]

 - [[minirosetta]] - The "minirosetta" boinc wrapper application.

-- [[Pocket relax|pocket-relax]] - Relax followed by full atom minimization and scoring with no PocketConstraint.
-Useful when performing pocket optimization.